mitrejcevski/blog/content/posts/paparazzi.md

 }
 {{< /highlight >}}

 That's all!
 Now we can run this test.
-As we can examine form the example above, the API is super simple and easy to use.
-The rule allows us to create a configuration that suites us.
+As we can examine from the example above, the API is super simple and easy to use.
+The rule allows us to create a configuration that suits us.
 All we need to do is wrap our composables in the `snapshot` lambda.

-## Taking screeshots
+### Taking Screenshots
 Once we write a test and run it - it will pass.
 But it won't make a screenshot.
 It will pass because there was no screenshot created before.
 We need to generate screenshots from our tests initially, so then when we run the tests again, they will be checking against something.

 To create the screenshots, in the terminal, we need to run